A summary of different types of file formats

 Web at 72dpi Print at 300dpi | Small file size Widely supported Good colour range | Lossy compression Does not handle text well |

-A GIF is a lossless format for image files that supports both animated and static images.
+A GIF (Graphics Interchange Format) is a lossless format for image files that supports both animated and static images.
 Creating reduced file formats without degrading the visual quality, GIFs are widely used online.

 Due to the colour limitations, the GIF format makes it unsuitable for reproducing complex colour photographs but it is well suited to simpler images with solid areas of colour.